New Moon on

 True anomaly ∠109.2°

-The true anomaly is ∠109.2°.
-At the beginning of the next synodic month the true anomaly is going to be ∠142°.
+The true anomaly of the Moon orbit is ∠109.2° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠142°.

-9 days after point of perigee on 15 April 2093 at 13:30 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next apogee on 1 May 2093 at 06:12 in ♋ Cancer.
+9 days since point of perigee on 15 April 2093 at 13:30 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next apogee on 1 May 2093 at 06:12 in ♋ Cancer.

 Distance to Moon 391 821 km